sjanhunen/dokimazo/papers/in-his-name-purpose.md

 Look at the purpose of the church in Ephesians.
 Think of Ephesians as the purpose book and Colossians as the faithfulness book.

+> Eph 1:7 ESV - In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace,
+> Eph 1:8 ESV - which he lavished upon us, in all wisdom and insight
 > Eph 1:9 ESV - making known to us the mystery of his will, according to his purpose, which he set forth in Christ
 > Eph 1:10 ESV - as a plan for the fullness of time, to unite all things in him, things in heaven and things on earth.
-> Eph 1:11 ESV - In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will,

 Notice that the redemption is always for a purpose.
 To present the gospel any other way is to present an incomplete gospel.